brungold/JobOffers/README.md

 - *HTTP:* Communication protocol used in the application.
 - *MockMvc:* Framework for testing controllers without the need to start the server.

+### JSoup:

+- Java library for working with real-world HTML.

 ### Spring Boot (Various modules used in the project):

 - *Web (RestControllers):* Implementation of the controller layer handling HTTP requests.